mehpree/python-api-challenge/README.md

 ## Introduction

-This project explores how weather changes as I move closer to the equator.
+This project explores how weather changes as someone moves closer to the equator.
 By leveraging Python, APIs, and JSON data, I aim to answer a fundamental question: "What is the weather like as I approach the equator?"

 ## Part 1: WeatherPy